Top

 How to File for Emergency Custody in Nebraska

-To file for emergency custody in Nebraska, you must complete forms to request ex-parte orders.
-This will include an affidavit and a sworn statement indicating why emergency custody is being sought.
+To seek emergency custody in Nebraska, parents must complete forms that request ex-parte orders.
+These include an affidavit and a sworn statement explaining the reasons for seeking emergency custody.

-You may ask that the court prohibit the other person from contacting you or your child.
-The forms are available on the Judicial Branch of Nebraska's website and in person at your local courthouse.
+You may also ask the court to restrict the other parent’s contact with you or your child.
+Necessary forms are available from the Nebraska Judicial Branch website and at your local courthouse.

-You start the legal process by filing a Complaint for Paternity, Custody, Parenting Time, and Child Support with the district court clerk in the county where the child(ren) live(s).
-If proceeding without a lawyer, you must complete all the necessary forms.
+Begin the legal process by filing a Complaint for Paternity, Custody, Parenting Time, and Child Support with the court clerk in the child’s county.
+If you proceed without a lawyer, make sure to complete all required forms fully and accurately.

 How to Prove a Parent Unfit in Nebraska

-- Is there a history of domestic violence or child abuse?
+• Has there been any domestic violence or child abuse?

-- Does the parent suffer from a mental illness that limits their capability of caring for and protecting a child?
+• Does the parent have a mental illness that limits their ability to care for and protect a child?

 Navigating Child Custody Laws in Nebraska

-When it comes to child custody, it's important to have a clear understanding of Nebraska's laws and regulations.
-Our Omaha child custody attorneys are well-versed in the state's Parenting Act and can provide guidance on how it may impact your specific case.
-Whether you're seeking sole custody, joint custody, or a modification to an existing custody arrangement, we can help you navigate the legal process with confidence.
+Understanding Nebraska’s custody laws helps parents navigate each step of the process.
+Our Omaha child custody attorneys are familiar with the Parenting Act and guide you on how the law may affect your case.
+Whether you seek sole custody, joint custody, or a change to an existing order, our team can help you move forward with confidence.

 Our team can assist with:

-With our knowledge of Nebraska's child custody laws, we can advocate for the best interests of you and your children, ensuring that your rights are protected throughout the legal process.
+Our familiarity with Nebraska child custody laws allows us to advocate for the best interests of your family and ensure your rights are protected during every phase of the legal process.

 Creating a Cooperative Parenting Plan in NE